Forresterjamie01/Upgraded-Portfolio-Page/README.md

 * js

 ## Summary
-Created a new Portfolio Page for employers to view my resume, contact me and learn more about me.
+Created a new third Portfolio Page for employers to view my resume, contact me and learn more about me.

 This page contains an About me, Contact, Resume and Projects section.